naman1608/Youtube-Playlist-Duration-Chrome-Extension/README.md

 # Youtube-PlaylistDuration

-Google Chrome extension to display the total duration of all videos in the playlist(similar to Spotify) which is currently not showed by Youtube.
-Shown besides the number of videos in the playlist.
+Google Chrome extension to display the total duration of all videos in a playlist(similar to Spotify) which is currently not shown by Youtube.
+Shows the duration beside the number of videos in the playlist.

 ## Installation